khoi-ttc/ThinkPad-X390-Opencore-EFI-Sequoia/README.md

 ## Usage

 If you have the same computer as me, you just need to replace your EFI with the EFI in the current directory.
-Don't forget to update your serial.
+Don't forget to update your serial via GenSMBIOS

 ## Detailed-Device-Drivers